Francescolaz/SentimentAnalysis-project/README.md

 - Binali, H., Wu, C., & Potdar, V. (2010, April).
 Computational approaches for emotion detection in text.
 In 4th IEEE International Conference on Digital Ecosystems and Technologies (pp. 172-177).
 IEEE. https://ieeexplore.ieee.org/abstract/document/5610650
 - Sven Buechel and Udo Hahn.
 2017.
 EmoBank: Studying the Impact of  Annotation Perspective and Representation Format on Dimensional Emotion  Analysis.
 In EACL 2017 - Proceedings of the 15th Conference of the  European Chapter of the Association for Computational Linguistics.
 Valencia, Spain, April 3-7, 2017.
 Volume 2, Short Papers, pages 578-585.
 Available: http://aclweb.org/anthology/E17-2092
-- The WASSA-2017 Shared Task on Emotion Intensity webpage provides a dataset of Tweets annotated with emotions (i.e., anger, fear, joy, sadness) and a measure of intensity of the emotion.
+- The WASSA-2017 Shared Task on Emotion Intensity provides a dataset of Tweets annotated with emotions (i.e., anger, fear, joy, sadness) and a measure of intensity of the emotion. http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html